magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 In watching the mind and cultivating meditation, there can be many points of wrong understanding or deviation.
 Some people focus on conditions of mind and want to analyse them excessively, so their minds are always active.
-Or maybe we examine the five or we go into further detail with the there are many such classifications that are taught for contemplation.
+Or maybe we examine the five *khandhā,* or we go into further detail with the thirty-two parts of the body; there are many such classifications that are taught for contemplation.
 So we ponder and we analyse.
-Looking at the five doesn’t seem to get us to any conclusion, so we might go into the thirty-two parts, always analysing and investigating.
-But the way I see it, our attitude towards these five , these heaps that we see right here, should be one of weariness and disenchantment, because they don’t follow our wishes.
+Looking at the five *khandhā* doesn’t seem to get us to any conclusion, so we might go into the thirty-two parts, always analysing and investigating.
+But the way I see it, our attitude towards these five *khandhā*, these heaps that we see right here, should be one of weariness and disenchantment, because they don’t follow our wishes.
 I think that’s probably enough.
 If they survive, we shouldn’t be overly joyful to the point of forgetting ourselves.
 If they break up, we shouldn’t be overly dejected by that.
 Recognizing this much should be enough.
 We don’t have to tear apart the skin, the flesh, and the bones.